-Whenever the University dismisses a formal complaint, or any allegations in it, University has to promptly send written notice of the dismissal and the reason to the parties.
+- 1. Whenever the University dismisses a formal complaint, or any allegations in it, University must promptly send written notice of the dismissal and the reason to the parties. - a.
 Both parties have the right to appeal a University's dismissal decisions.